The Quakers and the Gildencroft

-The spiritual movement that eventually solidified into the Society of Friends in 1667 had its origins in the England of the 1640s, a time of civil war and religious ferment, when a group of radical puritans, chief among them George Fox (1624-1691), unified a number of non-conformist sects whose members sought a simpler form of Christian worship without clergy, churches or elaborate ritual.
+The religious and spiritual non-conformist movements in 17th-century England that led to the founding of the Society of Friends in 1667 had its origins in the 1640s; a time of civil war and political and religious ferment, when a group of radical Puritans, chief among them George Fox (1624-1691), unified a number of sects whose members sought a simpler form of Christian worship without clergy, churches or elaborate ritual.

 By the end of the 17th century Norwich had become one of the chief centres of Quakerism in England, with around 500 members in the city.
 Such was the press at their meetings in Goat Lane that it was agreed there was a need for a second meeting house.
 It was decided to build one in the Gildencroft on a plot of land adjacent to the west end of the burial ground.
 This land, which had been used for ‘taintors’ or frames for drying cloth and as a paddock for grazing horses, was bought from John Bound for £48 in August 1694.
 Work on the brick-built Gildencroft Meeting House was substantially completed by 1698 and the first meeting was held there on 19 February 1699.